 Tips for healthy snacking

 Sugar-free snacks like cookies, candy or ice cream can still contain carbohydrates, which need to be counted in your diet.
-They may also be high in fat, sodium or calories and low in nutrients.
+They may also be high in fat, sodium or calories and low in fibre and other important nutrients.
 Many sugar-free snacks also contain sugar alcohol as a sweetener, which can cause an upset stomach, bloating and diarrhea in some people.
 Try to choose a variety of healthy snacks instead of just sugar-free snacks.